shuai-xu/flink/docs/dev/table/sql_optimization.md

 group by color
 {% endhighlight %}

-The execution graph of the upper SQL with Local-Global or Distinct-Split enabled is shown as below.
+The execution graph of the upper SQL with Local-Global or Distinct-agg split enabled is shown as below.
 It can be seen that data under a hot key are evenly redistributed and accumulated among operator instances of AGG1, thus hotspot is eliminated effectively.

 <div style="text-align: center">
   <img src="{{ site.baseurl }}/fig/distinct_split.png" width="70%" height="70%" />
 </div>

 #### Incremental Aggregation
-When both Local-Global and Distinct-Split are enabled, a distinct aggregation will be optimized into four aggregations, i.e., Local-Agg1, Global-Agg1, Local-Agg2 and Global-Agg2 (Agg1 and Agg2 are results of splitting a distinct Aggregation).
+When both Local-Global and Distinct-agg split are enabled, a distinct aggregation will be optimized into four aggregations, i.e., Local-Agg1, Global-Agg1, Local-Agg2 and Global-Agg2 (Agg1 and Agg2 are results of splitting a distinct Aggregation).
 As a result, additional resources and state overhead is introduced.
 Incremental optimization is proposed to merge Global-Agg1 and Local-Agg2 into a equivalent Incremental-Agg to solve this problem.

 Considering the following SQL:
 {% highlight sql %}